minhlongvuSheridan/Voice-AI-with-Fine-Tuning/tutorials/Fine_Tune_Model.md

 <h1 align="center">🔬 Fine Tune TinyLlama Model 🔬</h1>

 # Difference between Prompt Engineering, Fine Tune, RAG, and Agent
-Well this basically what we hear all they.
-After researching for a while, this is what I could summarize
+&emsp;The title contains some hot keywords that one frequently hears every day.
+However, it is quite hard to imagine what the difference is between them.
+After researching for a while, this is what I could summarize.
+#### Brief Definitions
 - ***Prompt Engineering***: Create an effective prompt that could guide a model without expanding the existing knowledge or **twisting its parameters**.
-[Good prompt](https://www.ibm.com/think/topics/rag-vs-fine-tuning-vs-prompt-engineering) is to tell it what to do
+[Good prompt](https://www.ibm.com/think/topics/rag-vs-fine-tuning-vs-prompt-engineering) is to tell it what to do<br/><br/>
 - ***RAG***: or called Retrieval Augmented Generation.
-It is architecture that connect LLM to other data sources.
-Basically speaking, there is a search system between user queury and LLM.
-This system will perform search based on the queury to check if any new knolwedge is required.
-Then it integrate to the user queury and send it to the LLM.
-This **expand the knowledge based**
+It is the architecture that connects LLM to other data sources.
+Basically speaking, there is a search system between the user query and the LLM.
+This system will perform a search based on the queury to check if any new knolwedge is required.
+Then it integrates the user query and sends it to the LLM.
+This **expand the knowledge base**<br/><br/>

-- ***Fine Tune***: fine tune is the process of re train the model on smaller dataset.
-Oppsite to prompt engineering, this twist the parameters of the model.
-We can add new knowledge to it but it is not really **expansion of knolwedge base** since we just trade of general knolwedge with specialized one due to modification in weights.
+- ***Fine-Tune***: Fine-tuning is the process of retraining the model on a smaller dataset.
+Opposite to prompt engineering, this twists the parameters of the model.
+We can add new knowledge to it, but it is not really an **expansion of knowledge base** since we just trade off general knowledge with specialized one due to modification in weights.<br/><br/>
-- ***Agent***: This an system where the LLM function as a brain and it could interact with the world by automatically using external tool.
+- ***Agent***: This is a system where the LLM functions as a brain, and it could interact with the world by automatically using an external tool.

-**Metaphor between Fine Tuneing-RAG-Prompt**:
+#### Metaphor between Fine Tuneing-RAG-Prompt

-Consider that specialization is the medical.
-Fine tuning is just like a student spend ton of hours to practice (change weight) and learn new skill from the standard textbook.
-RAG is kinda like an library that give information to student to do something. the prompt engineering is basically the protocol or standard instructions of how to do something.
-Theoretically we only need RAG and Prompt Engineering to make LLM do something.
-However, if we let an medical student(Fine tune) and a physics student to prescribe an patient.
-We can imagine that the medical student do it in efficient way whereas physics student having trouble to follow instruction despite all the information (RAG) and instruction (Prompt) provided.
+&emsp;Consider that specialization is in the medical field.
+Fine-tuning is just like a student spending tons of hours to practice (change weight) and learn new skills from the standard textbook.
+RAG is kinda like a library that gives information to a student to do something.
+The prompt engineering is basically the protocol or standard instructions of how to do something.
+Theoretically, we only need RAG and Prompt Engineering to make LLM do something.
+However, imagine we let a medical student(Fine tune) and a physics student prescribe to a patient.
+Obviously,  the medical students do it in an efficient way, whereas physics students have trouble following instructions despite all the information (RAG) and instructions (Prompt) provided.

-**Metaphor between LLM and Agent**
+#### Metaphor between LLM and Agent

-While a medical student (LLM) is limited by the instruction and they are only allowed to give avice(text).
-The licensed doctor (agent) could access to the external tools other than information(RAG) like scalpels,forceps, and surgical scissors to actually perform sugery on the patient.
+&emsp;While a medical student (LLM) is limited by the instruction and they are only allowed to give advice (text).
+The licensed doctor (agent) could access the external tools other than information(RAG), like scalpels, forceps, and surgical scissors to actually perform surgery on the patient.

 # Why choose Fine Tune
+When it comes to our project, one could argue that why you don't choose the system prompt rather than this headache fine-tuning.
+It is actually a valid question since the system prompt is a lot easier.
+However, I chose fine-tuning due to the following reasons
+- My model is **TinyLlama** which small language model.
+It doesn't work well with the system prompt.
+- My chatbot is a **real-time conversational chatbot**, so it requires the lowest latency.
+The system prompt would make it longer to digest those prompts.
+- Save the **context window size** for future short-term memory.
+- To match with **very specific style**.
+The system prompt of Llama 3.2 works really well with a somewhat general style of Gen Z. But what if I want it to match a very specific style?
+If I want to do it, I would have to provide many specific examples.
+That would explode my context window size

+Okay, to sum up, TinyLlama doesn't **work well** with System Prompt, and even if it works, it could **digest** more **time** and **context size**.
+That is why I chose fine-tuning for this project.
+I would suggest combining both techniques to get the best of both worlds

 # Full Fine Tune, LoRA, QLoRa
-To understand how LoRA works, we need to go all the way back of how the we train a simple neural network </br>
+To understand how LoRA works, there are two main requirements: backpropagation and intrinsic dimension.
+I have provided a really brief example of backpropagation of a neural network at [Neural_Network.md](Neural_Network.md).
+Basically, backpropagation tell us whether we should increase or decrease a specific weight in order to get the minimum Loss.</br>

 #### Intrinsic Dimension
-Based on the definition in [here](https://arxiv.org/abs/2012.13255), instrinc dimensions represent a smallest subspace in which it still optimize the function with a certain error.
-For example, by fine tuning just 200 parameters, it could achieve 90% of fine tuning RoBERTa with full millions of parameter.
+Overall, intrinsic dimensions represent the number of dimensions needed in subspace to reach 90% performance of full dimensions.
+In the [paper](https://arxiv.org/abs/1804.08838) they found out that they only need to train around 700 dimensions of a network 200k parameters and they could still produce result equal 90% accuracy of full training with 200k dimensions.
+Basically, they prove that dimension needed for trainign is not always equal to number of parameters and many time it is surprising low.

-Imperically, they found out that the larger in term of parameters of pre-trained model, the smaller of needed fine-tuning parameters will be.
-The smaller subspace doesn't need to be found mannually, they can be randomly projected.
-This prove one point that **really large pre-trained LLM actually need really small parameters in random subspace just to reach satisfactory solution** <br/>
+another [paper](https://arxiv.org/abs/2012.13255) empirically found out that the larger the parameters of the pre-trained model, the smaller the number of dimensions needed to solve the problem compared to their huge parameters(not other).
+They observed they only need to fine tune 200 dimensions for the ROBERTa-Large whereas ROBERTa-base(smaller) need around 900.
+Their rationale is that larger model minimize the knowledge needed to learn since they already have it.
+The metaphor could be that of a smart student who only needs a few hours of learning instead of days since he already know most of the concepts.
+This show one point that **really large pre-trained LLM actually need really small trainable dimensions in a random subspace just to reach a satisfactory solution** <br/>

-#### LoRA
+#### LoRA - Low-rank Adaption
+the Low-rank here refers to the fact the it will happen at smaller rank or sub space.
+What make LoRA differ is that instead of having fixed P, they have two trainable matrices.

-- ***[Hypothesis](https://arxiv.org/abs/2106.09685)***: General idea is that the update weight $\Delta W$ also has its intrinsic dimension.
-Which means that there **might exists** two matrices B and A such that $\Delta W = B.A$.
+***[Hypothesis](https://arxiv.org/abs/2106.09685)***: The authors were inpsired that there were intrisic dimensions for.
+Thus, they expand this further by hypotehsizing that the update weight $\Delta W$ also has its intrinsic dimension not just origional weight $W$.
+Their technique is to decompose the update weight matrix into two matrices B and A. This means that
+$$\Delta W_{m,n} = B_{n, r}.A_{r, m}$$
+where r< m,n.
+Usually m = n
 So it general we have
 $$W = W_0 + \Delta W = W_0 + B.A$$
 As explained in [here](https://mbrenndoerfer.com/writing/lora-hyperparameters-rank-alpha-target-modules?utm_source=chatgpt.com) say that
-- **A** down projection maatrix which compress input into a subspace
+- **A** down projection matrix which compress input into a subspace
 - **B** up-projection matrix which maps from subspace back to the origional dimension

-You can see that by project to subspace, it actually lose some information.
+You can see it here, instead of projecting the input to the full space $\Delta W$, the input is [down projected](https://mbrenndoerfer.com/writing/lora-concept-low-rank-adaptation-efficient-llm-fine-tuning) from k dimension into r dimension.
+Then it is converted to the d dimension.
+While being comprressed into r, it lose some information.
 But do remember that this is the intention.
-Remeber the idea of backpropagation is to walk down the hill.
-This mean that  when update the matrix A and B, we basically tell that "I dont care how many parameters orginal matrix W have, you matrix (**A**) need to figure out a way so that you extract most information from the input with limited space and you (**B**) figure out a most efficient way to use or recombine those information back to ".
+Remeber the idea of backpropagation is always trying to find the optimal solution.
+And the above paper also explain that already known knowedge would be filtered out.
+This mean that  when update the matrix A and B, we basically tell that "I dont care how many parameters orginal matrix W have, you matrix (**A**) need to figure out a way so that you extract most useful and new information from the input for the task by squeezing it and you (**B**) figure out a most efficient way to decompress and combine those information back to output space".
-We have given it a task but **can it find it**?
-The [paper](https://arxiv.org/abs/2106.09685) tell us two things:
-- Even r = 1 could still produce considerable result of 60%.
-This mean it should produce acceptable result (not some thing like 20% or 30%)
-- It is might be possible for random sub spaces to produce similiar result.
-Remember the algebra class where row 1 could be linearly dependent to row n $r_1 = k. r_n$?
-We could actually rewrite row n is linearly dependent to row 1 $r_n = \frac{1}{k}r_1$.
-It doesn't matter if the row 1 is removed since we still have row n to represent the miss dimension.
-This means that if there exists a sub space A where it produce the most significant result and all other seem like dependt on it. if we are unluck on a sub space B, since B also depend on A. We could rewrite some part of B so that A depend on B (not always the case for non linear) and continue to find optimal position.
-It could be the case that all sub space A just depend on a rank on sub space A but it is okay since the above finding show that even $r=1$ could make some what result.
-The point I want to make that the insinct dimension is not necessasry just a single sub space.

 We can see that the $W$ is still used in the calculation but it is freezed which means its value doesn't change after any update.
 All the update go back to the ***B*** and ***A***.
 This means that there should be something like  this